Connecting to Token

 Within Amazon Web Services (AWS), the waters begin to muddy somewhat.
 A network load balancer with TCP listeners is fully compatible because it's an L4Transport layer for transmission of data between points on a network. load balancer that distributes TCPTransmission Control Protocol – standard that defines how to establish and maintain a network conversation through which application programs can exchange data.
 TCP works with the Internet Protocol (IP), which defines how computers send packets of data to each other.
 Together, TCP and IP are the basic rules defining the Internet.
 The Internet Engineering Task Force (IETF) defines TCP in the Request for Comment (RFC) standards document number 793. connections to hosts within the associated target group.
 A network load balancer becomes incompatible the moment a TLS listener is provisioned, since it effectively makes the load balancer intercept TLSTransport Layer Security – a widely adopted security protocol designed to facilitate privacy and data security for communications over the Internet.
 A primary use case of TLS is encrypting the communication between web applications and servers. negotiation and pass a non-comforming connect to the application within the target group.
 Thus, when using an AWS NLBNetwork Load Balancer – functions at the fourth layer of the Open Systems Interconnection (OSI) model.
 It can handle millions of requests per second.
 After the load balancer receives a connection request, it selects a target from the target group for the default rule.
 It attempts to open a TCP connection to the selected target on the port specified in the listener configuration., you simply create TCP listeners and never worry about your load balancer again.

-The takeaway here is that your mileage may indeed vary when it comes to your load balancer's support for HTTP/2.
+The takeaway here is that your mileage may indeed vary when it comes to your load balancer's support for HTTP/2 and gRPC.
 It is worth taking a look at your load balancer documentation to see if HTTP/2 is supported, and if so, how and to what extent?
-Many devices, like an AWS ALB, will accept an inbound HTTP/2 connection and pass on HTTP/1.1 connections to any target for which it is configured to pass traffic.
+Many devices will accept an inbound HTTP/2 connection and pass on HTTP/1.1 connections to any target for which it is configured to pass traffic.
 WAFWeb Application Firewall – helps protect web applications by filtering and monitoring HTTP traffic between a web application and the Internet.
 It typically protects web applications from attacks such as cross-site forgery, cross-site-scripting (XSS), file inclusion, and SQL injection, among others.
 A WAF is a protocol layer 7 defense (in the OSI model), and is not designed to defend against all types of attacks.
 This method of attack mitigation is usually part of a suite of tools which together create a holistic defense against a range of attack vectors. devices, such as Barracuda's WAF, are an example of this limitation.
+Others may support HTTP/2, but lack the ability to support gRPC frames as their implementation does not support trailing headers, a distinction that is important to consider when implementing Token’s SDK.

 In environments where a proxy server is mandated for outbound connections to services on the Internet, Token SDKs support common proxy directives as environment variables or parameters passed to the runtime.
 HTTP_CONNECT proxies are supported in gRPC by default.
 Use the following settings to support your respective SDK.